FEMA admits shortcomings in 2017 hurricane response

 "Due to a lack of communications or other capability shortfalls," the report says that those responsibilities were not met.

-That was, in part, because many first responders could also be considered survivors of the incident — a uniquely challenging situation said Jeff Byard, associate administrator for the office of response and recovery.
+That was, in part, because many first responders could also be considered survivors of the incident — a uniquely challenging situation said Jeff Byard, Associate administrator office of response and recovery.

 The report says FEMA did not anticipate the cash flow problems the local government had.

-FEMA Administrator Brock Long also praised the organization in his opening remarks to Thursday's report, saying FEMA responded to "historic" and "unprecedented" disasters.

-"I am incredibly proud of how we performed in extraordinary circumstances," Long wrote.

 Byard called 2017 a “transformational year” for the agency, which faced continuing staffing issues.
-He said FEMA strives to continually improve and said Thursday's report is an important part of that.
+He said the agency strives to continually improve and said Thursday's report is an important part of that process.

-Among the report's top recommendations: More robust, flexible planning that acknowledges FEMA will need help from other agencies and private businesses.

-"No jurisdiction or federal agency has all the staff and resources it will need to respond to a catastrophic incident," Long wrote in the report.